Google might be working on an app that would allow two people who speak different languages to chat in real-time.

 A two-year old patent application that’s just been uncovered describes how two opposite-facing keyboards would be display on either end of a device, allowing mutually exclusive input.

 The app would then use Google Translate to relay messages in the respective users’ languages, effectively allowing people to transcend language barriers to communicate with each other.

-The patent is titled ‘display two keyboards on one tablet computer to allow two users to chat in different languages.’
+The patent is titled ‘display two keyboards on

 We’re guessing it mentions tablets specifically because smartphone displays are too small to display two keyboards and two chat-boxes.